 I’m well aware that any money you pay toward my services could otherwise be spent on your child’s baseball uniform, your electric bill or that big-deal writing conference you’re dying to attend.
 For that reason, I do my best to provide honest and straight-forward feedback.
 I’ll tell you what you’re doing right, but won’t sugarcoat those areas that need improvement.
 You want me to help your writing and storytelling get better.
 I do my best to honor that fact.

 I’ve been studying the craft of writing for years.
 I’m an alumni of multi-day programs such as Robert McKee’s Story seminar and Donald Maass’s Writing the Breakout Novel workshop.
 Through my work at Author Accelerator, I coach other writers using Lisa Cron’s Story Genius method.
 I’ve delivered writing workshops on the regional and national level.
 In addition to being a traditionally published author, my stories have reached the finals and won several writing contests.
-I’m a member of the Women’s Fiction Writers Association and am currently the chair of the forums in which members pitch to agents seeking women’s fiction manuscripts.
+I’m a member of the Women’s Fiction Writers Association and the former chair of their Agent Pitch Events.
 I was a member of Romance Writers of America for years and attended several of their highly-educational national conferences.
 My debut novel was a finalist for their prestigious Golden Heart award.

 My three-decade career as a corporate trainer, executive coach and vice president of human resources gave me teaching and coaching chops that dovetail nicely into my role as a book coach and developmental editor.
 In other words, I’m ready to teach, coach, develop, prod and hold you accountable to produce your best work.